 3. Wash your pillows

-Just because they're usually covered it doesn't mean pillows aren't dirty.
-In fact they can be rife with dead skill cells, dust mites and bacteria.
+Just because they're usually covered with cases doesn't mean your pillows aren't dirty.
+In fact they can be rife with dead skin cells, dust mites and bacteria.
 Dust mites and their faeces are particularly troublesome for allergy and

-5. Get rid of mouldy plants
+4. Get rid of mouldy plants

 Mould can grow both on houseplants and on the soil they're planted in.
 If someone in your home has a mould allergy then this can be bad for their health.
 If your plants are growing mould there are two ways to deal with the problem - you can either get rid of the plant altogether, or you can try and clean it.
 If you decide to clean it you will need to get a damp paper towel and carefully wipe the mould off the leaves.
 Do not use a dry paper towel as this may cause the mould spores to fly off the plant and fill the air.
 To deal with the soil you will have to remove the top layer (carefully so the spores aren't released) and replace with fresh soil.